-For passive binary input signals, such as switch contacts, convert an analog input to a binary input by doing any one of the following:
+For passive binary input signals, such as switch contacts, convert an analog input to a binary input:

-- Right-clicking the input object in the Network Manager list and selecting Convert To. - Opening the object configuration page and selecting Convert To above it. - Removing an analog input object and adding a binary input object in its place.
+- By right-clicking the input object in the Network Manager list and selecting Convert To. - By opening the object configuration page and selecting Convert To above it. - By removing an analog input object and adding a binary input object in its place.
 (See the software's documentation for more information.)